|

 ADAM HAWKES came to America with the Winthrop Fleet in 1630, probably on the ship Arbella.
 Originally there were to have been eight ships sailing together from England.
 The Arbella was the first to cast off at 10:00 AM on March 29.
 It sailed to Yarmouth and waited for the other seven.
 Only three showed up, so the fleet, consisting of four ships, left the next morning for America.
 These ships were built to carry cargo, not passengers, so there were few comforts.
 They first sighted land, Cape Sable, on June 6.
 They arrived at Salem on June 12, but continued to explore the area before permanently anchoring on June 29.

 ADAM first settled in Charlestown, Suffolk, MA, trying to eke out an existence with four acres of land.
-Soon after arriving in this country he had married ANN (BROWN) HUTCHINSON, a widow of probably Thomas Hutchinson, who had come with the Winthrop Fleet.
+Soon after arriving in this country he had married ANN (HUTCHINSON), a widow of possibly Thomas Hutchinson, who had come with the Winthrop Fleet.
 She had four sons and a daughter, who grew up in the HAWKES' household.
-A child, John, was born but did not survive.
+A child with ADAM, named John, was born but did not survive.
 In 1633 a smallpox epidemic in the area caused ADAM to begin thinking about moving away from the area and its poor health conditions.
 Finally, on Jan.
 10, 1635/36, he sold the land to N. Easton and J. Sibley.

 ADAM chose a rocky knoll for the site of his first home there, later to be known as Close Hill at Hawkes Corner as it had a small field enclosed by a stone wall called a close.
 A small part of the original home site remains in the ownership of the Adam Hawkes Family Association and a part of the old stone wall still exists.
 This site although only eight miles from the former home in Charlestown was far up the winding Saugus River with nothing beyond except the wigwams of local indians.